Embracing the Enemy: Example with full alignment

 \subsection{Example: No Commitment}

-The previous results rely on the principal's promise of future endorsement to the enemy if he moderates today.
-Thus, they appear to be tightly connected to the principal's commitment power.
-After all, the principal always prefers $L$ to lead.
-Here, we discuss the role of the principal's commitment.
+The previous results rely on the principal's promise to endorse the enemy in the future if he moderates today.
+However, this promise may not be credible if the principal lacks commitment power.
+After all, she always prefers her friend to lead.
+So, she may renege right after the enemy has taken his action and endorse her friend instead.

-Without commitment, the principal also optimizes dynamically.
-She, too, must find it (interim) optimal to honor her promises.
-We capture that requirement through the principal's dynamic enforcement constraint: any contract $C$ at any history $h$ must satisfy

-where $\alpha_P$ is the principal's punishment, given by the ex ante payoff of her worst contract.

-Constructing this punishment payoff, $\alpha_P$, is a nontrivial exercise.
-In the principal's worst contract, the friend and the enemy collude.
-They both choose a policy to the right of the principal's bliss point.
-Punishing the principal is particularly demanding on $L$.
-How far to the right he is willing to move depends on what his punishment is.
-Thus, $L$'s deviations also become relevant, albeit only off the equilibrium path. \Cref{fig:nocommitment_automaton} provides the updated automaton representation.
-Instead of the single binding \eqref{Eq Agent DEC} in the commitment contract, we now need to determine a more sophisticated punishment.
-When punishing $P$, $L$'s \eqref{Eq Agent DEC} binds, whereas $P$'s \eqref{Eq:PrincipalDEC} binds when punishing $L$ and (potentially) on-path.
-We provide a detailed construction in \cref{sec:proof_PPunishment,sec:proof_theta0_nocommitment}.
+Note that this decision relates to the principal's \emph{interim} continuation payoff, that is, \emph{after} the enemy chose his first policy.
+Although we know from \cref{prop:theta0} that more embracing of the enemy is always better \emph{ex ante} for the principal, she may renege on her promised endorsement if: (i) her \emph{interim} continuation payoff is not attractive enough or (ii) the consequences of reneging are not severe enough.
+As in any repeated game, the principal's dynamic enforcement constraint captures both issues: any contract $C$ at any history $h$ must satisfy